How to Sell a Business Fast: 7 Steps for Selling Your Business Quickly

 For some owners, the process of selling a business can take far too long, and delays require a bigger time investment on your part.
 A longer process also means that you must continue to operate your business for months, and you may feel increasing anxiety about finding a buyer.

-To speed up the process, you need a plan, and the help of competent advisors.
+To speed up the process, you need a plan and the help of competent advisors.
 Use these tips to learn how to sell your business quickly at the highest price.

-1. Review Accounting Records
+1. Review of Accounting Records

-Your accounting records document your firm’s track record of success, and reveal your company’s potential value to a buyer.
+Your accounting records document your firm’s track record of success and reveal your company’s potential value to a buyer.
 To discover how to sell a business fast, create a set of accounting records that includes these components:

 - Accurate, up-to-date records that comply with accounting standards: If your records are accurate and current, a buyer can review your financials in less time.
-It’s also important that your records comply with accounting standards, so that your financial statements are comparable with other companies.
+It’s also important that your records comply with accounting standards so that your financial statements are comparable with other companies.

 - Annual business planning, budgeting, and forecasting: Effective managers create an annual business plan- and a formal budget- before the start of each year.
 Your budget should include a sales forecast, budgeted costs, and planned sales prices.
 Implementing these plans each year shows a potential buyer that your firm is well managed, which increases its value.

 - Metrics and dashboards: Every business owner has specific metrics that are most important for effective business management.
 A retailer, for example, may closely monitor inventory turnover and the cost of ordering inventory.
-It’s important to identify the metrics that increase sales and profits, and to track those metrics on a company dashboard.
+It’s important to identify the metrics that increase sales and profits and to track those metrics on a company dashboard.

 - Industry benchmarks and analysis: A buyer will compare many aspects of your firm’s performance to industry benchmarks, and you need to evaluate your company using the same benchmarks.
 If businesses in your industry typically generate a 30% gross profit, for example, you need to produce results that are at or above the 30% benchmark.